 Urine and blood may be tested for proteins (antigens) released by the fungus.
 A test to identify the fungus' genetic material (its DNA) may be done.

-Doctors also take a chest x-ray to look for evidence of lung infection.
+Doctors also take an x-ray or do a CT scan of the chest to look for evidence of lung infection.

 Treatment of Histoplasmosis